seL4/rust-sel4/crates/sel4-kernel-loader/README.md

 they are for the `sel4-config` crate and its dependants (i.e. via `SEL4_PREFIX` or `SEL4_INCLUDE_DIRS`).

-Future versions of `sel4-kernel-loader` will be configurable with a JSON file provided at compile time via `SEL4_KERNEL_LOADER_CONFIG`.
-If no configuration is provided, defaults will be used.

 Here is an example of how to build and use this crate.
 First, independantly of the application, build the loader and accompanying CLI tool: